 In 1990, North Carolina Governor James G. Martin named Simmons co-chair of the NC King Commission and invited Asheville to host the state’s Martin Luther King Celebration.
 Two years later, Mrs. Coretta Scott King presented Simmons with the federal MLK Commission’s “Making of the King Holiday Award” for her outstanding work in creating a celebration that had by then become a model for the nation.
 In 2016, Mrs. Simmons was honored with the Order of the Long-Leaf Pine by Governor Pat McCrory, represented by his liaison, April Riddle.

-Beginning in the late 1990s, the Prayer Breakfast was forced to share space with a seasonal ice skating ring, which limited seating – and led to many cold feet.
+Beginning in the late 1990s, the Prayer Breakfast was forced to share space with a seasonal ice skating rink, which limited seating – and led to many cold feet.
 In 2000, in response to the discomfort and inconvenience and facing the enviable problem of having more attendees than seats available, the breakfast, still under the auspices of Asheville Parks and Recreation, moved to the Grove Park Inn, whose banquet hall was the largest in Asheville.
 Later that year the Dr. Martin Luther King, Jr. Association was incorporated as a private, nonprofit organization.
 Mrs. Simmons was elected board chair, and the organization’s stated mission was “to preserve and advance the legacy of Dr. King.”